 Israeli forces kill more than 80 people across Gaza as starvation worsens

-Among the Palestinians killed are scores of aid seekers and eight who lost their lives due to hunger and malnutrition.
+Among the Palestinians killed are dozens of aid seekers and eight who lost their lives due to hunger and malnutrition.

 Israeli attacks have killed at least 83 Palestinians across the Gaza Strip amid a deepening Israel-induced hunger crisis, medical sources have told Al Jazeera, as hospitals in the besieged territory have recorded eight more deaths from starvation and malnutrition.

-Among those killed on Tuesday were 58 aid seekers who were shot by Israeli forces as they approached aid distribution sites operated by the US- and Israeli-backed GHF.
+Among those killed on Tuesday were 58 aid seekers, who were shot by Israeli forces as they approached aid distribution sites operated by the United States- and Israeli-backed Gaza Humanitarian Foundation (GHF).

 Recommended Storieslist of 3 items